Prospects for multi-messenger extended emission from core-collapse supernovae in the Local Universe: Phenomenology of long GRB-supernovae and SGRBEE's

 \subsection{Hyper-energetic GRB-supernovae}

-Aspherical CC-SNe \citep{pap89,hof99,mae08} such as SN1987A derive from relatively massive progenitors that are unlikely produced by their associated MeV neutrino burst.
-Instead, they may be powered by an internal magnetic wind \citep{bis70} or an internal relativistic jet \citep{mac99} derived from a central engine.
-In core-collapse following a drop in thermal pressure at the end of nuclear burning or associated with pair-instability if the mass of the star is exceptionally large \citep{bis66,bar67,gal09,cha10}, the central object thus produced is either a (rotating) neutron star or black hole.
+Aspherical CC-SNe \citep{pap89,hof99,mae08} such as SN1987A derive from relatively massive progenitors.
+While their explosion mechanism remains ill-understood, relatively energetic events are probably powered by magnetic winds from an angular momentum-rich central engine \citep{bis70} possibly including relativistic outflows or jet \citep{mac99}.
+In core-collapse of a massive star, following a drop in thermal pressure at the end of nuclear burning or associated with pair-instability for the most massive stars \citep{bis66,bar67,gal09,cha10}, the central engine will be a (rotating) neutron star or black hole.

-The energy $E_k$ in a supernova explosion powered by angular momentum is constrained by the maximal rotational energy of the engine, i.e., a (proto-)neutron star or black hole, and the efficiency in expulsion of the remnant stellar envelope by a putative internal wind or jet.
-The maximal rotational energy $E_c$ of a neutron star is attained at its break up frequency whereas the same of a black hole of mass $M$ is attained when its angular momentum reaches $GM^2/c$.
-Canonical bounds for the rotational energy of the inner engine of a CC-SN are

-for a rotating neutron star, respectively, black hole.
-Here, there is some uncertainty in the bound $E_c$ due to the equation of state of neutron stars.
-The efficiency $\eta=E_k/E_w$ in the expulsion of the envelope with kinetic energy $E_k$ by a wind or jet with energy $E_w$ depends on the baryon loading of the wind, i.e., \citep{van11b}
+The kinetic energy $E_k$ in a supernova explosion powered by angular momentum is constrained by the maximal rotational energy of the newly formed neutron star or black hole and the efficiency in expulsion of the remnant stellar envelope by a putative internal wind or jet.
+The efficiency $\eta=E_k/E_w$ in ejecting an envelope with kinetic energy $E_k$ by a wind or jet with energy $E_w$ depends on the baryon loading of the wind, i.e., \citep{van11b}

-where $\beta_{ej} = v_{ej}/c$ denotes the observed velocity of the ejected envelope relative to the velocity of light $c$.
-The efficiency increases with baryon loading, as the outflow velocity becomes moderately relativistic.
-The efficiency reduces to $(1/2)\beta_{ej}$ in the limit of baryon-poor jets, whose velocity approaches $c$.
-By the above, $E_k$ is bounded by $\eta E_c$ or $\eta E^H_{rot}$.
+where $\beta_{ej} = v_{ej}/c$ denotes the observed velocity of the ejected envelope relative to the velocity of light $c$, that parameterizes the efficiency by which wind energy $E_w$ released from the central energy is converted to observed kinetic energy $E_k$ in ejecta. $\eta$ increases with baryon loading, as the outflow velocity becomes less relativistic; $\eta$ reducing to $(1/2)\beta_{ej}$ in the limit of baryon-poor (Poynting-flux dominated) jets, as the velocity of winds released by the central engine approach $c$.
+By the above, $E_k$ is bounded by $\eta E_J$ of either (\ref{EQN_EcEHa}) or (\ref{EQN_EcEHb}).

-Jet powered supernovae are of particular interest to the diversity in CC-SNe in long GRBs (Fig. \ref{figSN1987A3}) as well as a diversity in their associated GRBs.
-Certain types of supernova explosions may lead to a relativistic shock breakout that may explain (nearby) low-luminosity GRBs (LLGRBs) but not the prompt GRB emission of normal long GRBs \citep{nak12}.
-The latter class is thought to be produced by collimated ultra-relativistic baryon-poor jets (BPJ) that penetrate through the stellar envelope.
-Failure to breakout the stellar envelope leads to a "chocked GRB," which is considered the leading candidate for LLGRBs \citep{nak12}.